 300 Dollar Road • Sun Valley, Idaho • 83353

 The roofline mirrors the mountains and sky and is structured by a huge main truss, supporting a permanent copper header and steel cable net.
-A seasonal luminous tensile membrane covering 1600 seats.
-A permanent steel cable net with a copper roof structure provides cover over the stage and support facilities.
-The surrounding landscape is sculpted into an undulating park gently elevated like a natural amphitheater, with views of Trail Creek Canyon, Dollar Mountain and Baldy
+A seasonal luminous tensile membrane covers 1,600 seats, the stage, and support facilities.
+The surrounding landscape is sculpted into an undulating park gently elevated into a natural amphitheater, with views of Trail Creek Canyon, Dollar Mountain, and Bald Mountain.

 ETIQUETTE IN THE PAVILION

 - Coolers and glass containers are not permitted inside the Pavilion.

 - The Pavilion is an open-air venue.
 Weather can be unpredictable.
 Please plan accordingly.

-- Please set all mechanical and electronic devices (watches, phones, other communication and medical devices, etc.) which emit rings, beeps, alarms and other sounds to their non-audible settings.
+- Please set all mechanical and electronic devices to their inaudible settings (watches, phones, other communication, and medical devices, etc. which emit rings, beeps, alarms and other sounds).

 ETIQUETTE ON THE LAWN